m-reza-rahman/java-on-app-service/README.md

 * Select 'Create a resource'.
 In the search box, enter and select 'Azure Database for PostgreSQL Flexible Server'.
 Hit create.
 * Create a new resource group named todo-app-group-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the Server name to be todo-db-`<your suffix>` (the suffix could be your first name such as "reza").
-* Choose PostgreSQL and Microsoft Entra authentication.
-Set Microsoft Entra admin with your working Azure user.
-Specify the login name to be postgres.
-Specify the password to be Secret123!.
-Click Next to go to the Networking tab.
+* Choose Microsoft Entra authentication.
+Set the Microsoft Entra admin to your working Azure user.
+* Click Next to go to the Networking tab.
 * Enable access to Azure services.
 * Create the resource.
 It will take a moment for the database to deploy and be ready for use.
 * In the portal home, go to 'All resources'.
 Find and click on todo-db-`<your suffix>`.
 Open the Settings -> Server parameters panel.
 Set the 'require_secure_transport' parameter to 'OFF', and then hit 'Save'.

-Once you are done exploring the demo, you should delete the todo-app-group-`<your suffix>` resource group.
-You can do this by going to the portal, going to resource groups, finding and clicking on todo-app-group-`<your suffix>` and hitting delete.
-This is especially important if you are not using a free subscription!
-If you do keep these resources around (for example to begin your own prototype), you should in the least use your own passwords and make the corresponding changes in the demo code.

 ## Running the Applications
 Each of the parts of this repository can be run independently, which means you can go directly to the parts that interest you most.
 The